Zanana-med/Born2BeRoot/README.md

 + **Virtual Ram :** When configuring a VM, you choose how much the hypervisor allocate of the physical memory to the guest OS from the host RAM, ensuring it wouldn't access the other host memory.

-+ **Virtual storage :** Hypervisor provide the number you want of GB as the guest hard disk from the host hard one, it create a large file on the host storage, this file act like its the Virtual storage of the guest OS.  (  `.vdi` file on VirtualBox).
++ **Virtual storage :** Hypervisor provide the storage for the guest from the physical hard disk, it create a file on the host storage, this file act like the storage of the guest OS.  (  `.vdi` file on VirtualBox).

 + **Virtualizing other resources :** the hypervisor also provide the other virtual resources as Gpu, Network adapter, Usb devices ...